duckupus/hasher/README.md

 # hasher
-A tool to bruteforce hashes
+A tool to bruteforce md5 hashes more hashes might be added in the future.

 dependencies needed
 ```